cockroachdb/docs/src/current/v23.2/read-committed.md

 After you enable the cluster setting, you can configure `READ COMMITTED` isolation at the [session](#set-the-current-session-to-read-committed) or [transaction](#set-the-current-transaction-to-read-committed) level.

+{{site.data.alerts.callout_info}}
+If the cluster setting is not enabled, `READ COMMITTED` transactions will run as `SERIALIZABLE`.
+{{site.data.alerts.end}}

 ### Set the current session to `READ COMMITTED`

-To set all future transactions in a session to run at `READ COMMITTED` isolation, use one of the following options, which can be set per database or [per role]({% link {{ page.version.version }}/alter-role.md %}#set-default-session-variable-values-for-a-role):
+To set all future transactions in a session to run at `READ COMMITTED` isolation, use one of the following options:

 - The [`SET SESSION CHARACTERISTICS`]({% link {{ page.version.version }}/set-vars.md %}#special-syntax-cases) statement: